OtavioHenrique/otaviovaladares.com/_posts/2018-11-17-solving-four-color-theorem-with-prolog.md

 *"In mathematics, the four color theorem, or the four color map theorem, states that, given any separation of a plane into contiguous regions, producing a figure called a map, no more than four colors are required to color the regions of the map so that no two adjacent regions have the same color.
 Adjacent means that two regions share a common boundary curve segment, not merely a corner where three or more regions meet."*

+A good curiosity is that four color theorem can only be proved by computers.

 Example:

 ![Four color theorem example](https://s3.amazonaws.com/garagelabio/four-color-theorem-with-prolog/four_color_example.png)